‘THIS CASE TO BE OPENED IN A MILLION YEARS’

 There are scenes between David and Colin Devis where the two don’t like each other.
 This was intriguing to see and it makes me wonder why David and Colin don’t seem to get on in the TV series.

 There are also nice scenes between Colin and Pal Kenzy as well as an interesting story where Pal applies for a job with Susan Curnow as Marla Conderini.
-I liked it when Colin rescued Pal in this story.
+I liked it when Colin rescued Pal in the story.

 At this point, I’m afraid Alexander Krivenko is not having a huge impact on me.
 He has some scenes with David in the episode, but he doesn’t seem to do much.
 I hope that will be rectified in later episodes.

-‘This Case To Be Opened In A Million Years’ has the ingredients for a good crime-solving mystery episode.
+‘This Case To Be Opened In A Million Years’ has the ingredients of a good crime-solving mystery episode.
 But I will have to watch this episode again since I was quite befuddled by some plot points.

 ‘This Case To Be Opened In A Million Years’ rating – 6/10